Skip to main content

 Once operational, HS2’s British-built bullet trains will provide zero-carbon journeys between the UK’s two largest cities, Birmingham and London, with services continuing on to Manchester, the North West and Scotland using the conventional railway network, cutting journey times.

-Trains will run on the new lines at speeds of up to 225 mph.
 Each train will be 400 metres long and will carry up to 1,100 customers.
 There will be up to 14 trains per hour in each direction.

 Twice the length of Crossrail, HS2 is the first new intercity railway to be built north of London in over a century.
 Construction of the line is well underway, with 30,000 jobs supported by the project and over 3,200 UK-based businesses helping to build it.